catid/kvm/README.md

 ## Windows Setup

-On Windows you will need to install the Bonjour Print Services for Windows to resolve the hostname `raspberrypi.local`:
+On Windows you will need to install the Bonjour Print Services for Windows to resolve the hostname `kvm.local`:

 https://support.apple.com/kb/DL999?locale=en_US